-I CARE is a UT Health San Antonio’s bystander intervention program for students and the campus community that aims to promote the importance of safe bystander intervention in the prevention of risky and volatile behaviors including sexual assault and relationship violence, to create a culture of caring for each other’s well-being.
+The UT Health San Antonio’s Bystander Intervention Initiative aims to promote the importance of safe bystander intervention in the prevention of risky and volatile behaviors including sexual assault and relationship violence, to create a culture of caring for each other’s well-being.

 What is Bystander Intervention?